 That’s why this article is called “How to Hate Yourself Less,” not “How to Stop Hating Yourself Forever and Ever and Be God’s Perfect Fucking Snowflake.”
 There is no perfect fucking snowflake.
 I lived in Boston, I’ve seen a lot of snowflakes.
 None of them are perfect.
 And even if there was, I’m pretty sure you wouldn’t be it.

 So, let’s get on with it.
-Here are nine steps to hate yourself less and learn how to manage your self-loathing better so that you don’t turn into a manic-depressive or, even worse, a religious nutcase that runs around with signs that say “GOD HATES FAGS” on it.
+Here are nine steps to hate yourself less and learn how to manage your self-loathing better so that you don’t turn into a manic-depressive or, even worse, a religious nutcase who runs around with signs that say “GOD HATES FAGS” on it.

-Step 1: Learn how to say “no”.
 The more you hate yourself, the more you will try to please and impress the other people around you all the time.
 After all, if you secretly believe that you’re a rotten piece of shit, then it follows that you will overvalue what other people think of you, and you will unconsciously dedicate all of your efforts to manipulating them into thinking you’re not the awful person you secretly believe you are.